Our Approach

 Our approach to this challenge is to provide schools with evidence-based literacy intervention and assessment tools, rigorously trained full-time tutors to implement the model, and a coaching and support structure that ensures the success of the program and students.

-Our Tutors are Full-Time, Professional Staff
+Our Tutors are Full-Time Staff

 Our tutors serve full-time for the entire academic year, which allows them to form strong relationships with school staff, students, and families.
 Literacy Lab tutors come from a variety of backgrounds and go on to apply the experience they gain in a diverse range of careers.